 Sales of antibiotics for animals

-In 2016, reported sales of antibiotics for animals were 10 543 kg, of which 57% were for benzylpenicillin.
-The corresponding fgures for 2007 were 17 106 kg and 44%, respectively.
+In 2018, reported sales of antibiotics for animals were 10 042 kg, of which 58% were narrow-spectrum penicillins.
+The corresponding figures for 2009 were 15 368 kg and 50%, respectively.

-Since the withdrawal of growth-promoting antibiotics from the market in 1986, the total sales of antibiotics have decreased by two thirds when corrected for different population sizes over time.
+Since the withdrawal of growth-promoting antibiotics from the market in 1986, the total sales of antibiotics have decreased by around two thirds when corrected for population sizes over time.
 During the 1990s, sales of veterinary products for medication of groups of animals decreased, and in the past decade there has also been a decrease in sales of products for use in individual animals.

 Comparing consumption of antibiotics in human and veterinary medicine

 In 2018, a total of 59.5 tonnes of antibiotics were sold for human use and 10.0 tonnes were sold for animal use.